codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

-That connection structure directly address the 3rd point described earlier in the improvements list, it's an abstraction over a socket connection with a client and it is comprised of 4 fundamental callbacks neeed to manage the
+That connection structure directly address the 3rd point described earlier in the improvements list, it's an abstraction over a socket connection with a client and it is comprised of 4 fundamental callbacks need to manage the
 communication:

 - accept